- Avoid extra fees and save money

 Sadly, it’s often the least reputable movers that get the top positions on search engine results.

 If your contacts aren’t providing any referrals, consider a social media ‘shout out’ or two.

-And as always, use high-quality vetted movers with verified customer reviews.
+And as always, use high-quality vetted movers like those on our best interstate movers list with verified customer reviews.

 4. Do a Little Investigating